 Studies have shown that when deciding to buy or not to buy a product, the packaging has a huge impact on the outcome.
 When packaging is done well, it can persuade consumers to buy a product that they have no prior knowledge of over a well-known brand.
 Also, when a customer purchases a product that comes in gift-like packaging, they are significantly more likely to buy from the same brand again in the future.
+This is because consumers cherish the gift-like packaging and associate it with a positive experience.
+Custom product packaging creates a sense of anticipation in the consumer, which entices them to buy the product and, in turn, increases product sales.
+It allows a business to connect with its consumers and build consumer loyalty.
 Whether you’re bringing a new product to market or considering rebooting existing packaging, this guide takes you through the key factors to consider when creating product packaging, which stands out from the competition.

 Keep it simple and memorable

 If you include too many colors, slogans, and images on your packaging, you are likely to come out with something which is visually unappealing and unfamiliar to consumers.
 The most successful brands have created a brand and packaging, which is simple but iconic.
 Consumers should be able to see your packaging and instantly recognize it as yours, which is why it pays to be memorable.
 If you were to describe your packaging to a child and send them off to shelf stuffed with your competitors, would they be able to find your product?

 Of course, simple design can include imagery, but it is usually more effective to focus on one meaningful image, which will resonate with consumers rather than lots of small images or lots of text which can be off-putting.
 Your packaging should provoke an emotional response that persuades the customer their life would be enhanced if they bought your product.